JHurricane96/code_character_player_docs/overview.rst

 - Magician

   - The magician can conjure up fireballs that home in on the intended target
+  - They make it easy to bring light to your kingdom cast in darkness

 - Scout

-  - The scout is invisible to the enemies except when it wanders near a base or a tower
+  - The nefarious scout uses its guile to be invisible to enemies except when it wanders near a base or a tower

 - Swordsman

-  - A sword wielding strongman
+  - A sword-wielding strongman

 Death and Respawning